lyl0602/Team05/readme.txt

 ****************************************************************************************************

-To start this project, please run command in terminal : python kpt.py
+To start this project, please run this command in terminal : python kpt.py

 ****************************************************************************************************